SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 Note that, while you dragging a resizer, its height will be equal to that of the entire column you are resizing.

-#### Dashboards app: Components will now only show skeleton loading as long as the data has not been initialized [ID_37274]
+#### Dashboards app: Components will now only show skeleton loading during the initial load [ID_37274]

 <!-- MR 10.4.0 - FR 10.3.11 -->

-Up to now, components would show skeleton loading until after the data had been retrieved.
-From now on, components will only show skeleton loading as long as the data has not been initialized.
+Up to now, some components would show skeleton loading until after the data had been loaded.
+From now on, those components will only show skeleton loading during the initial load.

 #### Dashboards app/Low-Code Apps - Visual Overview component: Initial visual overview data will now be retrieved asynchronously [ID_37341]